LoicPedra/litapi/README.md

 RewriteRule ^(.*)$ index.php?url=$1 [QSA,L]
 ```

-## Contributing
+## Documentation

 Please see [documentation](docs/README.md) for details.

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please see [contibuting](CONTRIBUTING.md) for details.

 ## License

-Thus project is licensed under the MIT license.
+This project is licensed under the MIT license.
 See [License File](LICENSE) for more information.